bruensicke/flour/README.md

 ## Goals

-**Coupled Features** Every Feature within `flour` is developed that way, that it can be used out of the box and stand-alone.
+**Loose Coupled Features** Every Feature within `flour` is developed that way, that it can be used out of the box and stand-alone.
 If you need just one specific feature, it should work without using all of the rest.

 Also: